 She began smiling at me, the day after that intro, and she would laugh at some of the things I said, but those smiles, and that laughter, were tempered and polite.
 She was not the type to betray her intentions, or desires, to date me.
 I would have to do a lot more work if that was going to happen.
 The link and the laughter would prove to be nothing more than an appetizer for this girl.
 If I wanted steak, I would have to put in a lot more elbow grease.

-At some point in our story, Debbie began sitting to the left of me.
+At some point in the semester, Debbie began sitting to the left of me.
 She stole someone else’s seat in class and began sitting next to me.
-I wasn’t sure if her aggressiveness was attractive or unattractive, but I liked it.
-I told a joke one day, and the person sitting to the left of me doubled over in laughter.
+I wasn’t sure if that act of aggression was attractive or unattractive, but I liked it.
+I told a joke one day in class, and the person sitting to the left of me doubled over in laughter.
 I told another joke, on another day, and when she recovered from her gales of laughter, she attempted to add to it.
 She successfully gained my attention, and her intentions were clear from that day forward.

 “I’ve always wanted to be a singer,” Debbie informed me one day.
 As just about everything Debbie would say about herself, this was a non sequitur.
 I could’ve pointed this out to her, I didn’t.
 “I think you’d like my singing,” she added.